-You might think that alcohol or drug relapse prevention is about developing the ability to say no to your chemical of choice.
-However, a person who struggles with chemical dependency may not be able to say no to every temptation, so prevention actually starts well before the opportunity for relapse occurs.
-In fact, a comprehensive plan accounts for social interactions, emotional triggers and the development of positive coping mechanisms.
+You may think that preventing alcohol or drug relapse comes down to saying “no” in the face of temptation.
+However, a person who struggles with substance abuse may find this extremely difficult, so prevention actually needs to start early and before temptation presents itself.
+In fact, a comprehensive relapse prevention plan accounts for social interactions, emotional triggers, and the development of positive coping mechanisms.

 Staying Sober Is Not a Solo Gig

 Whether you are dealing with drug or alcohol relapse prevention, staying sober is not a solo gig.
 By it’s nature, addiction isolates the addict.
 Conversely, recovery requires a network of support.
 As you move through your recovery process, make sure to interact on a regular basis with other people who are able to recognize issues and offer moral support.

 The many benefits of finding a support group include:

 - Gaining assistance with alcohol or drug relapse prevention plans.